Everything You Didn't Know About Carol Burnett

 Carol Burnett is being immortalized at the Golden Globes this year as she'll become the first recipient of the show's aptly titled Carol Burnett Award, an accolade which celebrates stars who have reached a level of lifetime achievement in the medium of television.

 The 85-year-old comedy icon is obviously a worthy recipient of the eponymous honor, what with her unparalleled career on screen and her indelible legacy, but the story of Burnett's life is richer than you may have ever realized.

+From humble beginnings to fiercely carving out a place for herself in a difficult TV landscape, Burnett's career has been filled with and defined by heartfelt laughs and genuine emotional connections.

 In recognition of her special award, ET is looking back and sharing some of the lesser-known aspects of the actress' life that helped shape her career and influence one of the most influential women in TV history.

 1. Burnett's Close Connection to Her Grandmother